-All mykis are electronically encoded with a customer category which determines eligibility for full fare, concession or free travel.
-Only one category may be stored on the myki at a time.
-The full list of categories is shown in the table below, together with the percentage payable of full fare.
+In addition, all mykis are electronically encoded with a customer category which reflects eligibility for full fare, concession fare or free travel and any other applicable benefits.
+Only one category may be stored on the myki at any one time and this is used by the system to calculate the correct fare.